Kansas lawmakers push for answers on statewide rolling blackouts

 “We’ll be looking at the entire situation and reviewing it in great detail,” said Linda Berry, a spokesperson for the KCC.

-Some lawmakers in the state’s house utilities committee aren’t sure of what could be done at a state level outside of the investigation, pointing to a need to better improve operations.
+Some lawmakers in the state’s utility committee aren’t sure of what could be done at a state level outside of the investigation, pointing to a need to better improve operations.

 “It affected so many people, and I’m sure they’re going to do a critique afterwards,” said Rep. Mark Schreiber, R-Emporia.

-Rep. John Carmichael, D-Wichita, who also serves on the house utilities committee agrees the situation also needs to be looked into on a federal and state level to make sure the state is better prepared for the future.
+Rep. John Carmichael, D-Wichita, who also serves on the utility committee agrees the situation also needs to be looked into on a federal and state level to make sure the state is better prepared for the future.

 “All of us are going to be looking at why this happened, and if there’s anything we can do the next time this happens,” he said.